Iconoclasts (video game): Synopsis

-Robin is a unregistered mechanic in her community, following in her father's footsteps despite the threat of the One Concern; her brother Elro is a Concern chemist secretly carrying out subversive research while raising his family.
+Robin is an unregistered mechanic in her community, following in her father's footsteps despite the threat of the One Concern; her brother Elro is a Concern chemist secretly carrying out subversive research while raising his family.
 One day, Concern agents Black and White surprise Robin while she is repairing Elro's house.
-As punishment, the house is destroyed, killing his family, and Robin is thrown in prison where she befriends and escapes with Mina, a member of an outcast religious group called the Isi.
+As punishment, the house is destroyed, killing his family, and Robin is thrown in prison where she befriends and escapes with Mina, a member of the Isi.
 On the run, Robin encounters Royal, the heir to Mother, leader of the concern.
 Royal helps Robin evade General Chrome, chief of the Concern military, and Mina takes them both to the hidden settlement Isilugar.
 They fend off a Concern attack, killing agent White in the process, and Black retreats after taking Mina's partner Samba captive.

 The search for Samba brings Robin, Elro, and Mina to a secret Concern structure where children are being brainwashed to form the foundation of a new, cult-like society.
 Although they rescue Samba, Agent Black rips Elro's arm off over an old wrong and prepares to kill him, but General Chrome intervenes and has him sent to a Concern hospital, much to Black's dismay.
 In the chaos, Robin is thrown into an underground facility, where she is reunited with Royal.
 They accidentally activate and defeat a massive alien machine, but it transmits a signal up into the sky as it is destroyed.

 Royal offers to help Robin infiltrate the One Concern's headquarters to rescue Elro, but to his dismay finds himself condemned for the signal transmission- he has accidentally summoned the Starworm, a spacefaring entity the Concern worships as a god, to destroy the planet.
 The Concern activates an emergency plan to evacuate its leadership to one of the moons on a rocket.
 General Chrome, learning of this, decides the Concern has lost its way and starts an insurrection.
 After rescuing Elro, Royal seeks an audience with Mother, who rejects and attacks him, forcing Robin to kill her.
 As the One Concern collapses into civil war, Chrome corners the group and prepares to execute them to clear the field for his new regime, but is himself killed by Elro.